 My summer watering system isn't going to work for the whole of winter, so I have to set something different up.
 They need fresh water, and in the winter you might have to get it for them more often than you are used to.

 Of course, they need feed still.
 Quail need high protein to lay eggs.
-One other thing I give is scratch grains which are high fat, and good to give in the late afternoon to help keep them warmer at the night.
-This does not replace their wild game feed, or whatever it is you are feeding your quail.
+One other thing I give is scratch grains which are high fat, and good to give in the late afternoon to help keep them warmer at night.
+This does not replace their wild game feed or your regular quail feed.

 Indoors VS Outdoors